harness/developer-hub/docs/platform/Secrets/add-winrm-keys.md

      Enter the following authentication details:
      1. **Principal**: Enter the account name associated with the Kerberos account.
      2. **Realm**: Enter a realm.
-Realm is the logical network served by a single Kerberos database and a set of Key Distribution Centers (KDCs).
+A realm is a logical network served by a single Kerberos database and a set of Key Distribution Centers (KDCs).
      3. **Use SSL**: (Recommended) Select to enable an HTTPS connection instead of an HTTP connection.
      4. **Skip Cert Check**: Select to skip certificate check.
 When connected over an HTTPS connection, the client doesn't validate the server certificate.
      5. **WinRM Port**: Leave the default port or enter a new port if needed.